nemo-omen/a11y.build/src/pages/tutorials/00-setup/index.md

     slug: 'installing-vs-code'
 ---

-Web design and development is primarily by editing different kinds of files, usually, (but not always,) `.html`, `.css`, and `.js` files.
+Web design and development is done primarily by editing different kinds of files, usually, (but not always,) `.html`, `.css`, and `.js` files.
 We can't edit files like that with just any editor — you can't create a working `.html` file using a program like Microsoft Word.
 You're going to need an editor that's made specifically for editing plain text files.

 But before we get to installing a good editor, let's address something else.
 Because we'll be working with files, we're going to need an organized place to keep them.
 On my computer, I keep a folder named `projects`, where I keep individual folders for each of the projects I'm working on.
 So go ahead and create your own projects folder.
 You can name it whatever you want, but `projects` is what we'll be referring to throughout any tutorials on this site when referring to the directory where projects are kept.